Thinkmill/devops-env-vars/README.md

 	// For the eCentric payment gateway
 	ECENTRIC_MERCHANT_ID: { required: flags.IN_PRODUCTION },

+	// Recreate the entire DB
+	RESET_DATABASE: { required: false, default: false, type: Boolean },

+	// What port should the webserver bind to
+	PORT: { required: flags.IN_PRODUCTION, default: 3000, type: Number },

 });

 // Set any other static or derived vars (that don't need to be overridden by .env or process vars)